silverstripe/silverstripe-framework/docs/en/misc/contributing/code.md

   * **Squash your commits, so that each commit addresses a single issue.** After you rebase your work on top of the upstream master, you can squash multiple commits into one.
 Say, for instance, you've got three commits in related to Issue #100.
 Squash all three into one with the message "Issue #100 Description of the issue here."
 We won't accept pull requests for multiple commits related to a single issue; it's up to you to squash and clean your commit tree.
 (Remember, if you squash commits you've already pushed to GitHub, you won't be able to push that same branch again.
 Create a new local branch, squash, and push the new squashed branch.)

+  * **Choose the correct branch**: Assume the current release is 3.0.3, and 3.1.0 is in beta state.
+  Most pull requests should go against the `3.1.x-dev` *pre-release branch*, only critical bugfixes against the `3.0.x-dev` *release branch*.
+If you're changing an API or introducing a major feature, the pull request should go against `master` (read more about our [release process](/misc/release-process)).

 ### Editing files directly on GitHub.com